jakecyr/home-assistant/README.md

 - **Follow-up context:** After responding, the assistant immediately listens for a reply without requiring the wake word again, and it maintains a rolling history of recent exchanges (about six turns) so follow-up questions have context even after subsequent wake words.
 - **Pluggable tools:** Tool metadata is converted to OpenAI function specs and executed inside `runAgentWithTools`, so you can expand the assistant by adding new files next to `lights.on.ts` and `lights.off.ts`.
 - **Device & data integrations:** Built-in tools can toggle TP-Link Kasa plugs, Philips WiZ bulbs, fetch the weather, report the time/date, and run live web searches (via SerpAPI).
+  - Tools are opt-in; add their names to the config `tools` array before they are exposed to the model.

 ## Prerequisites